What is Confidence Interval?

 The interval is generally defined by its lower and upper bounds.
 The confidence interval is expressed as a percentage (the most frequently quoted percentages are 90%, 95%, and 99%).
-The percentage is called the confidence level.
+The percentage reflects the confidence level.

-There is a 95% probability that in the future, the true value of the population parameter (e.g., mean) would fall within X [lower bound] and Y [upper bound] interval.
+There is a 95% probability that, in the future, the true value of the population parameter (e.g., mean) will fall within X [lower bound] and Y [upper bound] interval.

 In addition, we may interpret the confidence interval using the statement below:

 We are 95% confident that the interval between X [lower bound] and Y [upper bound] contains the true value of the population parameter.